What to do

 - Worth the detour

 Québec's Outaouais region is in the south-west of the province, on the north shore of the Ottawa River, a few hours from Montreal and just minutes from Ottawa.

 You will love the peaceful natural landscapes of Outaouais with its many lakes and valleys, and will enjoy exploring its urban centres such as the vibrant city of Gatineau, just across the river from the National Capital, and the charming village of Montebello.

 The region is known for its national museums, its casino, the popular Parc Oméga wildlife park, trails for cycling in summer and cross-country skiing in winter, and good beer!

 This animal park offers a unique experience in a natural environment, surrounded by Canadian wildlife.
 See moose, elk, bison, wolves, bears, deer, caribou, arctic foxes, and much more in their natural habitat.
 Drive the 12 km trail on board your own car or in a caged 4x4.
-The site also offers an old farm, a reconstructed trading post, picnic areas and playgrounds, a snack bar, a gift shop, activities and several walking trails.
+The site also offers an old farm, a reconstructed trading post, picnic areas and playgrounds, a snack bar, a restaurant, a gift shop, activities and several walking trails.

 Plaisance National Park

 This park on the north shore of the Ottawa River, part of Québec's SÉPAQ national park network, was created to protect the extensive wetlands within the park.
 It is also recognized as a major resting place for Canada geese during the migration period.
 The park offers a number of activities such as hiking, with many trails from which you can discover the marshland flora and fauna.